arjunmehtaa/arjunmehtaa/README.md

-- 👋 Hi, I’m Arjun Mehta
+# 👋 Hi, I’m Arjun Mehta
 - 👀 I’m interested in software development, with a focus in developing mobile applications
-- 🌱 I’m currently learning Android development, iOS development and code-improvement techniques
+- 🌱 I’m currently learning Web, Android, iOS and cross-platform mobile development
-- 💞️ I’m looking to collaborate on projects involving native mobile apps
+- 💞️ I’m looking to collaborate on projects involving mobile applications
 - 📫 Reach me at linkedin.com/in/arjunmehtaa or @arjunmehtaa on instagram

 <!---